 If you are filing under chapter 7, 12, or 13, do not fill out this form.

-You must file the Chapter 11 Statement of Your Current Monthly Income (Official Form 122B) if you are an individual filing for bankruptcy under chapter 11 (other than under subchapter V).
+You must file the Chapter 11 Statement of Your Current Monthly Income (Official Form 122B) if you are an individual filing for bankruptcy under chapter 11.